-Channels of Hope is an interactive, facilitated process to create a safe space for faith leaders and faith communities to learn, share and debate.It reaches to the root causes and deepest convictions that impact attitudes, norms, values and practices toward the most vunerable.
+Channels of Hope is an interactive, facilitated process to create a safe space for faith leaders and faith communities to learn, share and debate.It reaches to the root causes and deepest convictions that impact attitudes, norms, values and practices toward the most vulnerable.
 The process is grounded in guiding principles from participants’ holy scriptures.
-CoH is more than just workshops or education, it is life transformation.
-It is designed to move the heart, inform the mind and motivate a sustained and effective response to significant issues.
-CoH does not proselytise or change people’s doctrine, but equips faith leaders to apply their sacred texts to key social issues and encourage other faith leaders to do the same.
+Channels of Hope is designed to move the heart, inform the mind and motivate a sustained and effective response to significant issues.
+Channels of Hope does not proselytise or change people’s doctrine, but equips faith leaders to apply their sacred texts to key social issues and encourage other faith leaders and faith communities to do the same.

-Channels of Hope Curricula
+Channels of Hope curricula

 There are Channels of Hope curricula in the five following areas:

-Impact in Faith Communities
+Impact in faith communities

 All Channels of Hope curricula work to mobilise faith leaders and their congregations as advocates on the most pressing issues raised within Channels of Hope workshops.
 Based on personal transformation and knowledge gained from Channels of Hope workshops, faith leaders and their congregations engage in advocacy within their communities to address systems, structures and processes that are not working for children.
 World Vision also provides advocacy training to those who demonstrate the passion to be a voice for those affected by key issues in their communities.

 World Vision’s campaign, It takes a world to end violence against children, is igniting movements of people committed to keeping children safe from harm.
 Its name reflects the fact no one person, group or organisation can solve this problem alone and faith actors are essential in this movement.
 Check out faith-inspired organisations who are apart of a growing movement of people speaking out to end violence against children.